Nacotchtank: Geography

 Although the proximity of rivers was integral for the Nacotchtank, there is evidence for a Nacotchtank presence further inland, from the findings of archaeologist Samuel Proudfit, who worked for the United States Department of the Interior.
 Proudfit studied the excavation that was performed when the swimming pool was being constructed in the White House, which is relatively inland from any of the Nacotchtank river settlements.
 Analysis of the terrain that was dug up proved indigenous existence on the site, with findings such as quartzite points, a broken biface, and fragments of broken pottery.
 According to Proudfit, blades of quartzite that taper off into points on each end are indicative of the Nacotchtank, as they are found commonly in areas of Nacotchtank settlement and rarely in settlements of the nearby tribes.
 Additionally, Proudfit posits that fragmented pottery is "one of the unfailing evidences of permanent aboriginal occupation."

 This theory of pottery as a marker for permanent occupation was used in Proudfit's mapping of another Nacotchtank village north of Garfield Park on what is now Capitol Hill.
 The Nacotchtank utilized this land, where are now the Supreme Court and Library of Congress, for agriculture, growing corn, beans, and squash.
 The Nacotchtank settled on this specific area as it was flat and much more suitable for agriculture than the uneven land bordering the rivers where they had been initially established.
 The smooth terrain allowed the Nacotchtank to grow the large stores of corn that were appealing to European colonists.

 Culture

 Language

-The Nacotchtank, being under the loose confederacy of the Piscataway Chiefdom, spoke the Piscataway language, a dialect of Nanticoke belonging to the Algonquian subfamily of languages.
+The Nacotchtank, being part of a confederacy led by the Piscataway, may have spoken the Piscataway language, a dialect of Nanticoke belonging to the Algonquian subfamily of languages.
 The Algonquian subfamily is thought to belong to an even larger grouping of languages, the Macro-Algonquian phylum.
 All languages under the Macro-Algonquian phylum are polysynthetic, meaning an individual word is made up of many different morphemes, the smallest linguistic units of meaning.